Sunday, March 31, 2024

 Or if you prefer just looking at a diagram, here is the photo that comes with the above article:

-What you can't tell from the photo above is how thin the bony barrier (called cribriform plate) is between the brain and the nerves in my nose that detect smell molecules.
-These nerves are called olfactory nerves and terminate in the olfactory bulb, which transmits the detected smell molecules to the brain.
-These nerves dangle down from the top of the nasal cavity and are easily damaged if a person suffers a traumatic brain injury (TBI).
-When the brain slams against the nerves, it can shear them off or severely damage them and there is no telling if they will regrow or not.
+What you can't tell from the photo above is how thin the bony barrier (called the cribriform plate) is between the brain and the olfactory nerves in my nose that detect smell molecules.
+Olfactory nerves terminate in the olfactory bulb, which transmits the detected smell molecules to the brain.
+Since the olfactory nerves dangle down from the top of the nasal cavity, they are easily damaged if a person suffers a traumatic brain injury (TBI) such as mine.
+When the brain slams against the nerves, it can shear them off or severely damage them.
+Although olfactory nerves have the ability to grow back, there is no telling if mine are too damaged to grow back.
 Meanwhile, I’m sniffing everything I can find: essential oils, spices, plants, the air after it rains, etc. and hoping the repeated scent onslaught will bring my sense of smell back.
 But so far no luck.

 Wednesday, March 2, 2022

-I identified with the main character in the recent Netflix movie Tick Tick BOOM.
-He had been working on a musical for 8 years and in one week would be showing the musical for the first time.
+When I first wrote this post, I identified with the main character in the recent Netflix movie Tick Tick BOOM.
+He'd been working on a musical for 8 years and in one week would be showing the musical for the first time.
 Only one problem--he had to write one more key song.
 He sat at the computer and started a sentence.
 Then he corrected the sentence, then he deleted the sentence, then he rewrote the beginning of the sentence.
 He sat there, watching the cursor tick and tick and tick . . .

-In 2020, I changed my book Remember Me from past tense to present tense.
-Remember Me received first place in the suspence category in the 2019 Next Generation Indie Book awards and Honorable Mention at the Hollywood Book Festival.
-So I know it must be a half-way decent read.
+I published the book Hidden Enemies in 2020.
+This book received an Honorable Mention at the 2020 Next Generation Indie Book Awards so I know it must be a halfway decent read.
+In 2020, I also changed my book Remember Me from past tense to present tense.
+Remember Me received first place in the suspense category in the 2019 Next Generation Indie Book awards and Honorable Mention at the Hollywood Book Festival.
+So I know it also must be a half-way decent read.

 Since these books are difficult to find by searching Amazon.com, here is my author link: https://www.amazon.com/stores/M-A-Florence/author/B00915SFSE?ref=ap_rdr&store_ref=ap_rdr&isDramIntegrated=true&shoppingPortalEnabled=true

-So, I have a book bargain for you!!
+So, I have two interesting sci-fi light, suspense books for you to read!!
 And I hope you take me up on it.

 Monday, April 19, 2021